The goal of this project is to incentivize XR adoption in the best possible way we can imagine: open-source and on-chain.

-Remix our Glitch projects to immediately begin building experiences that earn you rewards by publishing to Steem.
+Remix our Glitch projects to immediately begin building experiences that earn you rewards by publishing to Hive.
 Experiences that run on nearly any device, computer, and head mounted display through the web browser.

 Deploy your next game, video, or experience at no cost with no programming expertise.
 We'll show you how.

 We've made it easy to get up and running by integrating all the technical stuff so you can start creating right away!

 To fully utilize our platform, you must have a HIVE account.
 It can take some time for your account to activate, but you can start building apps immediately.

 Hive is a delegated-proof-of-stake social media blockchain.
 Users have a wallet that holds Hive crypto, and by staking some of their crypto in a process called powering up they get vote power.
 There is built-in inflation that funds a reward pool, which is paid out to content creators that earn it via upvotes from users with Hive Power.

 Decentralized Applications are pieces of software that can run outside of centralized servers and app stores.
 They are resiliant in their ability to be distributed peer-to-peer, and their minimization on external dependencies.

 Max photo resolution is 4096px, and must be in power of 2, such as 512x512px, or 1024x512px (.png or .jpg)

 Click Add Images